ghc-proposals/ghc-proposals/README.rst

    * post their recommendation, with a rationale, on the GitHub discussion thread,
    * label the pull request as ``Pending committee review``,
-   * notify the committe by mentioning ``@ghc-proposals/ghc-steering-committee``,
+   * notify the committee by mentioning ``@ghc-proposals/ghc-steering-committee``,
-   * inlude the sentence “This proposal will now be discussed by the committee.
+   * include the sentence “This proposal will now be discussed by the committee.
      We welcome all authors to join the discussion, but kindly ask others to refrain from posting.” in the comment
    * drop a short mail to the mailing list informing the committee that